Container Gardening: The Easiest Way to Grow

 Get Creative with Containers

 It’s always great to think outside of the box (or container) when trying to find the right vessel for your veggies.
-Upcycle old items like vintage wheelbarrows, wine barrels, or even cracked baby pools as planters.
+Upcycle old items like vintage wheelbarrows, wine barrels, or even old baby pools as planters.
 Ensure any reused containers are safe and free from harmful chemicals.

 container plants growing outside of a greenhouse